electrumpayments/billpay-test-server/README.md

 }
 ```

-The only mandatory field here is `accountRef` neglecting to poplulate the other fields will result in server generated data being used.
+The only mandatory field here is `accountRef` neglecting to populate the other fields will result in server generated data being used.
 For example the following request JSON is valid:

 ```json